run your college life on auto-pilot + Let Your System do the hard work for you

 30 Minute Weekly Planning—At the start of each week I look ahead and do more detailed planning for the upcoming week.
 I plan meals for the week, which is why this takes a half hour.
 Otherwise, I could wrap this up in around 10 minutes.

 10 Minute Daily Planning—Each evening I look at the next day and get specific about when I can accomplish my to-do list items.
 They each get assigned a specific time.
-Check out this free Study Planner to help you work through the process.

 60 Second Daily Review—Each morning I look at my calendar first.
 It is a quick reminder of what I have going on for the day and helps me to be intentional.